Shoulder Pain Potosi, MO

 Potosi, MO Shoulder Pain | Axes Physical Therapy

-A well-functioning shoulder is important to not only carrying out daily tasks with ease, but to doing the things we love.
-At Axes, we focus on patient results for Potosi, MO residents by implementing proven treatment plans based on your injury, pain level, age, and how physically active you need to be.
+Optimal movement health is important to not only living our every day life, but to keeping up the active lifestyles we desire.
+At Axes, we focus on patient results for our Potosi, MO clients by implementing evidence-backed treatment plans catered to your injury, pain level, age, and desired activity level.
 Do not wait to get back to the things you love doing most and a pain-free life.
-Request an appointment through our website or reach out to our location nearest you.
+Schedule an appointment online or reach out to our location most convenient for you.

 Services Offered